-Holistic health is proving to be a more important subject as emerging science shows how interconnected all of our body systems are.
-Our mental, emotional, and physical health share important relationships with each other.
-Holistic health is a way of approaching overall wellness with an understanding of the interplay between these systems.
+As emerging science shows how interconnected all of our body systems are, holistic health is proving to be a more utilized alternative to traditional medicine ever before.
+Holistic health is a way of approaching overall wellness with an understanding of the interplay between our mental, emotional, and physical health.

 Western medicine is beginning to incorporate more of a holistic approach to health and wellness, but it may not be changing quickly enough.
 Taking your health into your own hands can be empowering.
 For me, I have found that living a holistic lifestyle is an important and lifelong journey - not a destination.

-Evolving at an intuitive pace into a lifestyle of holistic health for balanced well-being will promote it.
+Pursuing a lifestyle committed to holistic health has given me a newfound peace of mind.
 Through my own journey I have found that when we seek perfection, we can damage our mental health, and that balance we search for can be knocked off kilter.
 I am careful to be patient and gentle with myself as I make changes that I know will benefit me in the long term.

 Personal experience often motivates us to learn more about our bodies and how we can heal from illness or stress and trauma.
 For myself, I wanted to uncover ways to evolve beyond my negative habits and patterns that were causing me stress and burnout.